k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/05a_create_broadway_flow_example.md

 For more information, read [Run and Debug Broadway Flow](/articles/19_Broadway/25_broadway_flow_window_run_and_debug_flow.md) and the [Broadway Data Inspector](/articles/19_Broadway/27_broadway_data_inspection.md).
    #### Step 5 - Check the Flow's Execution Results

-Check the local directory (C:\k2view\Broadway_Training) and open the new JSON file that contains the list of cases selected from the CASE table.
+Check the local directory (C:\k2view\Broadway_Training) and open the new CSV file that contains the list of cases selected from the CASE table.